-The spectral analysis method will be the most promising for RTT estimation among the three methods.
-Traditional spectral analysis, such as Fast Fourier Transform (FFT) assume that time domain data are regularly sampled [10].
+The last method is one based on the spectral analysis, in which a sequence of data segments are handled as a pulse time sequence, the frequency characteristic of this time sequence is analyzed, and the inverse of first harmonic is taken as RTT.
+Traditional spectral analysis, such as Fast Fourier Transform (FFT) assume that time domain data are regularly sampled [11].
 However, in the RTT estimation, the time domain data is packet inter-arrival time of a specific flow.
 This data is sampled at each data packet capturing.
 This means that the time domain data in this case is irregularly sampled.
-In the case of the spectral analysis for irregularly sampled data, the Lomb periodogram is commonly used [6].
-The details are shown in the next section.
+In the case of the spectral analysis for irregularly sampled data, the Lomb periodogram is commonly used [8].